city

 Illinois Franchise Tax

 Corporate business owners have to pay the Illinois state franchise tax, in addition to the corporate income tax, all while reporting personal income on tax returns.
 This applies to S and C corporations, as well as LLCs, but it doesn’t pass through entities.
 The franchise tax doesn't apply to unincorporated partnerships or sole proprietorships.
 It can be hard to know when this tax might apply to your business, so working with income tax professionals can help you get organized.
-This additional franchise tax is probably going to be phased out in the coming tax years, but it still applies to both foreign and domestic corporations that conduct business in Illinois.
-There are two ways to calculate and pay this tax, and your accountant can help you figure out which one works better for your business.

-The Illinois department of revenue exempts many from this tax, such as legal or other business activities, including maintaining or defending settling during a proceeding.
+The Illinois Department of Revenue exempts many from this tax, such as legal or other business activities, including maintaining or defending settling during a proceeding.
 Holding internal meetings, maintaining bank accounts and securities, and single transactions finished within 120 days without repetition also count.
 Selling through independent contractors might also exempt some businesses in Illinois.

 Illinois Replacement Tax